-Remember: All on-premise Oracle EPM versions prior to 11.2 will reach end-of-life in December 2021.
-Once you upgrade to version 11.2, all prior versions of EMPA will no longer be available.
+Remember All on-premise Oracle EPM versions prior to 11.2 will reach end-of-life in December 2021.
+Once you upgrade to version 11.2, all prior versions of EPMA will no longer be available.
 If your existing solution uses EPMA to share dimensions across multiple EPM applications, you will need to decide how your future without EPMA will work.

 Option 1: Oracle DRM (Fully licensed version)